rocicorp/replicache/README.md

 ## 🚴🏿‍♀️ Instantiate

 Replicache ships with both ES6 and CommonJS modules.
 For simplicity, these examples use ES6.
+Note that it is a good idea to [enable console persistence](http://devtoolsecrets.com/secret/console-persistent-console.html) across navigation for debugging purposes.

 ```html
 <script type='module'>